 This is a tough one.
 (Most of them are.)
-I absolutely hate, loathe, detest being dizzy.
+I absolutely hate, loathe, and detest being dizzy.
 It makes me feel out of control.
 It's hard to function when the world's revolving and your thoughts splinter.
 I guess this is like the "mindfulness" technique—learning to stay in the moment.

-Wishing things were different causes frustration, feelings of powerlessness.
+Wishing things were different causes frustration and feelings of powerlessness.
 Accepting that this is how things are right here, right now, can make time pass more easily.

 3. Be your own best friend.

 You know that little voice in your head?
-The one that tells you that you'll mess up, you look stupid?
+The one that tells you that you'll mess up or you look stupid?
 Learn to change how it talks.
-It takes effort, but is possible, and worthwhile.
+It takes effort, but it is possible and worthwhile.
 Switch to saying, "You're doing fine.
 Nothing bad's going to happen.
 This is uncomfortable, but you'll get through."

 It can be scary to find yourself suddenly "all at sea."
 You may get a sudden adrenaline rush, the old fight or flight instinct kicking in.
 Think of encouraging things you'd tell a best friend, then tell it to yourself.

 If you worry people may think you're drunk, practice saying it doesn't matter - you know the truth.
-Last time someone asked, "Did you have one too many?" my response was "No, I have unilateral vestibular hypofunction, but thanks for asking."
+The last time someone asked, "Did you have one too many?" my response was, "No, I have unilateral vestibular hypofunction, but thanks for asking."
 Stick up for yourself.

 4. Go for a walk.

 Sometimes all you want to do is curl up in a corner.
-Head spinning, you just feel like staying still.
+When your head is spinning, you just feel like staying still.
 But there are times when getting on the move is more helpful.

 If you need to, use a cane or a volunteer's arm for support - it won't make you more dependent in the long run.
 It does help judge where the floor is.
 Problems with spacial awareness and depth perception often hit along with inner ear issues.

 Make a mental note of which shoes are best for walking.
 It doesn't always mean flats or trainers, but ones which you find most suitable.
 Experiment a little.
-I tend to trip less in some shoes than others, preferring soft soles as they make less noise - not as obvious if I do a quick side-step, otherwise it may sound like a tap-dance.
+I tend to trip less in some shoes than others, preferring soft soles as they make less noise; it's not as obvious if I do a quick side-step.
+Otherwise, it may sound like a tap dance.

 5. Take time out.

-This sounds like the opposite of the last suggestion, because, in fact, it is.
-There may be times your head feels like a shaken snow dome and you need to let the flakes settle.
-A quiet spot, some calm breathing, eyes closed or looking at a fixed point may help.
+This sounds like the opposite of the last suggestion because, in fact, it is.
+There may be times your head feels like a shaken snow dome, and you need to let the flakes settle.
+A quiet spot, some calm breathing, closing your eyes, or looking at a fixed point may help.
 It's a judgement call.

-Find your comfort zone for focussing.
-Is it nearby, or distant?
+Find your comfort zone for focusing.
+Is it nearby or distant?
 Do what feels right.
-It can be helpful to zone in on letters, or a shiny object like a door handle.
-Note - looking in a mirror can be challenging and unsettling if you're dizzy.
+It can be helpful to zone in on letters or a shiny object like a door handle.
+Note: looking in a mirror can be challenging and unsettling if you're dizzy.

 Remind yourself that this is a physical problem.